maks/tribbles/README.md

-A library for Dart working with large numbers of Dart Isolates.
+A Dart library for working with large numbers of Isolates.

 # WIP!
 NO YET READY FOR USE!